ustctug/texrocks/packages/README.md

 - `lua-open`: use correct system tool to open PDF.
 - `texdef`: Show definitions of TeX commands.
 A reimplementation of
   <https://github.com/MartinScharrer/texdef/>.
+- `kpathsea`'s `kpsewhich`: provide a CLI API for other TeX tools written in other languages.

 ### texdoc